BYU-ITCSA/RaspberryPi-Contest/README.md

 <br>

 # Rules (Not Optional)
 I know.
 I know.
-Rules are boring and the theif of fun, but we gotta have 'em to make things fair.
+Rules are boring and the thief of fun, but we gotta have 'em to make things fair.
 After all $1000 is at stake!

 ## Challenge
 Students in teams of 2-5 will design, implement, and demonstrate a physical or virtual system with a Raspberry Pi or Arduino as the central component.
 The system must have utility, meaning it must perform or aid in the performance of a task.
 Team submissions will be judged live by BYU faculty and industry professionals at the Pi Fair on criteria found in the scoring section.